 What do I gain?

-Your Sociology AS level can be a stand-alone qualification or lead on to A2 study.
 You will have your own specialist personal tutor who you will meet individually or as part of a group tutorial and they will help you set review and achieve your targets.

 There is an extensive programme of support to help you make higher education decisions and move on to university.
 The vast majority of A-level students progress successfully to higher education.